-Native to Australia, foxtail palm (Wodyetia bifurcata) is an attractive palm tree with a rounded, symmetrical shape and a smooth, grey trunk and tufted fronds that resemble foxtails.
+Native to Australia, foxtail palm (Wodyetia bifurcata) is an attractive palm tree with a rounded, symmetrical shape and a smooth, gray trunk and tufted fronds that resemble foxtails.
 This Australian native is suitable for growing in USDA plant hardiness zones 10 and 11.

-Common means of propagation such as cuttings, division or air layering aren’t usually effective, so if you want to propagate a foxtail palm, seeds are your best option.
+Common means of propagation such as cuttings, division, or air layering aren’t usually effective, so if you want to propagate a foxtail palm, seeds are your best option.
 That project often involves picking foxtail palm seeds and planting them when they’re fresh.
 Harvesting foxtail palm seeds is easy.
 Read on to find out how.

 How to Collect Foxtail Palm Seeds

 Bright red foxtail palm fruit, about the size of small tomatoes, grow in large clusters, with a single seed in each mature fruit.
 Picking foxtail palm seeds is best when the seeds are unblemished and overripe, as very ripe seeds are more likely to germinate.

 Soak the seeds in warm water for 48 to 72 hours to loosen the pulp.
 Change the water daily.
 Discard any seeds that float to the top and keep the ones that sink to the bottom.
 Floating seeds lack an endosperm and will not germinate.
 Rinse the seeds to remove any remaining pulp, then dip them in a solution of one part bleach to ten parts water.
 Rinse thoroughly.

 At this point, it’s necessary to scarify, or rough up the seeds, which mimics the natural course of events when seeds drop from high in the tree.
 To scarify the seeds, rub them gently with sandpaper or a file, or nick the outer coating with the tip of a knife.
 Don’t apply too much pressure.